no more guesswork

 Should I put membrane under bark chippings?

-Yes — for paths, driveways and play areas, weed membrane is strongly recommended.
+Yes.
+For paths, driveways and play areas, weed membrane is strongly recommended.
 It prevents weeds and stops the bark mixing into the soil.
 For borders around plants, use permeable membrane with X-shaped cuts for planting holes.
 Do NOT use membrane under play bark unless the manufacturer specifically recommends it.

 What area does 1 cubic metre of bark chippings cover?